 Details on a credit some taxpayers can claim when they contribute to an IRA or 401k.

-People with low to moderate income find it hard to save for retirement, so there’s a special tax credit designed to help this particular group.
+Many people with low to moderate income find it hard to save for retirement, so there’s a special tax credit designed to help this particular group.
+Its formal name is the retirement savings contribution credit, but most people just call it the saver’s credit.
 If you qualify, and you can scrape together the money for a retirement savings contribution, Uncle Sam will provide a credit that can be as much as half of the amount you contributed.
 If you’re eligible, you can claim this credit even if you received matching contributions from your employer!

 Example: You contribute $1,000 to your company’s 401k plan and get a matching contribution of $500, so you have a total of $1,500 in your account.
 If you qualify for the highest level of this credit, you get a $500 reduction in your taxes, so it cost you only $500 to add $1,500 to your retirement savings.